BurkusCat/r6-operator-counters/README.md

 Open `http://localhost:8080` in your favorite browser.

+### Building the project for a release

+Use the `gulp build` command to build a static version of the website to the "dist" folder.
+This will prepare all the site assets and optimise them to be hosted in an AWS S3 storage bucket.

 ## How to contribute

 I am hoping that this project will be a fun place for open source newcomers (like myself).
 Feel free to take a look at the issues or come up with your own improvements for the project.
 I am happy to review pull requests and I can answer questions you might have.